 Camping in the rain is no joke.
 It requires meticulous planning, good choice of the place to pitch your tent, the right gear and so on.

 30 Tips for how to camp in the rain

 Here are 30 camping in the rain hacks to employ:

 1. Buy the right tent for rain camping

-I always say that you should take with you the best tent for camping in the rain even when all signs indicate that it will not rain.
+I always say that you should take the best tent for camping in the rain even when all signs indicate that it will not rain.
 The reason for this is that when camping, the weather has this habit of turning with no notice at all.

 Look for a three-season tent.
 If it rains in the night while you are in your la la la land, you should stay dry.
 Even a 4-season tent should suffice.

 2. High ground is better when you camp in the rain

 Camp in the rain on high ground.
 This is not the time for you to camp beside a river.
 OK, the riverbed scenery is a lot better.
 In addition, the gurgle of the stream will lull you to sleep.
 However, you do not want to sleep your way through a drowning.

 Rivers always flow downwards.
 In addition, there will always be runoff water flowing to the river.
 Find a higher ground for camping in the rainfall.